 If a child is at immediate risk of harm, separate alleged victims and others involved, administer first aid (appropriate to their level of training) and call 000 for urgent medical or police assistance where required to respond to immediate health or safety concerns.

-Notify [insert nominated staff member, e.g. the principal, child safety officer, or a member of the leadership team or wellbeing team] as soon as possible, who will ensure our school follows the steps in these procedures.
+Notify the Principal or a member of the leadership team as soon as possible, who will ensure our school follows the steps in these procedures.

 NOTE for staff and volunteers:

-if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to [nominated staff member].
+if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the Principal.

-If the [nominated staff member] is unavailable, [insert your school’s alternative contact person who will take on the responsibility] will take on this role.
+If the the Principal is unavailable, a member of the leadership team will take on this role.

-If the concerns relates to the conduct of [insert nominated staff member referred to above], notify the [insert either the principal or the relevant regional office where the person nominated above is the principal] who must then take on responsibility for ensuring our school follows these procedures.
+If the concerns relates to the conduct of the Principal, notify the north Western Victoria Regional Office at nwvr@education.vic.gov.au or 1300 338 691 who must then take on responsibility for ensuring our school follows these procedures.

 Refer to Appendix B for guidance on how to respond to a disclosure of child abuse.